AdobeDocs/photoshop-api-docs/README.md

 In this example we want to replace the image in an existing pixel layer, the Hero Image layer in Example.psd.
 We are requesting the following:

-- NEW KEYWORD TO INDICATE AN EDIT: The `operations.edit` key is included to indicate we want to edit this layer
+- NEW KEYWORD TO INDICATE AN EDIT: The `edit` key is included to indicate we want to edit this layer
 - NEW KEYWORD TO INDICATE IMAGE REPLACEMENT INFO: The `layers.input` object is included to indicate where the replacement image can be found

 ```shell